kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

 **Disabling the feature gate on a node that runs pods using it:** the kubelet re-admits its pods when it restarts, so disabling `DownwardAPIAssignedResources` on a node fails the pods there that reference `assigned.cpuset` or `assigned.memset`.
 This is the standard Node Declared Features behavior and it applies to workloads that are latency-sensitive by definition, so it is an operational constraint rather than a detail.

 **Mitigation:** drain the pods that use these values before disabling the gate on a node, so that they are rescheduled onto nodes that still declare the feature.
-This is described in [Re-admission after a kubelet restart](#re-admission-after-a-kubelet-restart) and repeated in the rollback answers below.
+This is described in [Non-admission after a kubelet restart](#non-admission-after-a-kubelet-restart) and repeated in the rollback answers below.

 **Security Considerations:** No new information is disclosed.
 A container can already read both values from its own cgroup files — `cpuset.cpus` for the CPUs and `cpuset.mems` for the memory NUMA nodes — so this KEP changes how the values are delivered, not who can see them.
 The set of memory NUMA nodes does reveal part of the node's topology, but only the part already assigned to that container and already readable by it.
 No new data recipients are created: the volume file and the environment variable are visible to exactly the processes that can read the container's cgroup files today.